MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 ## Add clusters

 When you first open the application, there are no cluster connections.
+You must add a connection to a cluster before you can start running queries.

 :::image type="content" source="media/web-query-data/add-cluster.png" alt-text="Screenshot of query editor showing where to add a cluster.":::

-You must add a connection to a cluster before you can start running queries.
-In this section, you’ll add connections to the Azure Data Explorer **help** cluster and to the test cluster you've created in the [Prerequisites](#prerequisites) (optional).

-### Add help cluster
+Follow these steps to add a connection to the publicly-available **help** cluster:

 1. On the left menu, select **Query**.
 1. In the upper left of the application, select **Add Cluster**.